Simply Natural Nessa

 The Soothing Properties of This All-Natural Bug Bite Balm

-Before we get started in learning how to make this soothing bug bite balm – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!
+Before we get started in learning how to make this soothing bug bite relief balm, if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!

 Ingredients: